Scorpio-555/cse-212-Final-Project/01Stack.md

 Do the following:

+* Create a while loop that runs while there are items in the stack

 * Pop items off of the stack to activate them.
 When activating a card, print its card_title and card_activation

-* If a card destroys another card, pop the destroyed card off of the stack and print only its card_title and that it was destroyed.
+* If an activated card destroys another card i.e. destroy_previous == True, pop the destroyed card off of the stack and print only its card_title and that it was destroyed.

 * After all cards have been activated or destroyed, check to see if the stack is empty.
 If so, print "Chain Complete!"